Interpretable Machine Learning for Survival Analysis: Review of Interpretable Machine Learning Methods

 Complementary to feature effects methods, such as ICE, PDP and ALE, so-called feature importance methods aim to quantify the extent of which each feature contributes to the predictive performance of a machine learning model.
 In this section, the three common feature importance techniques, permutation feature importance (PFI)\cite{breiman2001}, Leave-One-Covariate-Out (LOCO)\cite{lei2018} and conditional feature importance (CFI)\cite{strobl2008,hooker2021,watson2021,blesch2023} are adapted to survival analysis.

 \textbf{Permutation feature importance (PFI)}\cite{fisher2019} quantifies the importance of a specific feature of interest $j$ as the change in the model's prediction error induced by permuting $\mathbf{x}_j$ and therefore breaking its association with the target.
 Small or no changes in the model error imply that the model does not rely heavily on the feature for prediction, thus characterizing a feature of low importance.
 Important features induce large changes in the model error, since the model does depend strongly on the feature for making predictions.
-The permutation feature importance algorithm, based on Fisher et al. \cite{fisher2019} and adapted for survival analysis, consists of the steps denoted in Algorithm~\ref{alg:PFI}.